luapower/luapower-all/pthread.md

 ## Portability notes

-POSIX is a standard hostile to binary compatibility, resulting in each implementation having a different ABI.
+POSIX is a standard indifferent to binary compatibility, resulting in each implementation having a different ABI.
 Moreso, different implementations cover different parts of the API.